Château Couhins 2011

 About the estate:

-Since 1968, INRA has owned this Graves classified growth.
-Under the leadership of Dominique Forget, Couhins (not to be confused with its neighbor Couhins-Lurton) is now both a wine research and production site.
-Indeed, this beautiful terroir is home to the most advanced research on plant material (clonal selections, rootstocks, etc.).
-Its vineyard is therefore a source of many innovations, which have enabled a large number of winegrowers to overcome the difficulties involved in growing vines.
-At the same time, a precise, plot-by-plot approach to viticulture is practiced here.
-The white wines (often 100% Sauvignon) are beautifully crafted, fairly accessible, and can be enjoyed very young.
-The reds often lack depth and substance, with finishes that are always too liquid.
-However, the latest vintages are denser and more concentrated.
-The INRA regularly grants investments to improve production facilities.
-The estate expanded during the year with an additional hectare of Sauvignon Blanc and still has two hectares to plant to quickly reach a total area of 30 hectares (7 hectares of white and 23 hectares of red).
+Since 1968, INRA has owned this Graves cru classé.
+Under the leadership of Dominique Forget, Couhins (not to be confused with its neighbor, Couhins-Lurton) now serves as both a viticultural research site and a production facility.
+Indeed, this beautiful terroir is home to cutting-edge research on plant material (clonal selections, rootstocks, etc.).
+Its vineyard is thus a source of many innovations, which have enabled numerous winegrowers to overcome the challenges of vine cultivation.
+At the same time, the estate employs a precise, plot-by-plot approach to viticulture.
+The white wines (often 100% Sauvignon Blanc) are well-crafted, fairly approachable, and best enjoyed young.
+The reds often lack depth and body, with finishes that are consistently too watery.
+However, the most recent vintages have shown greater density and better concentration.
+INRA regularly provides funding to improve production facilities.
+The estate expanded during the year with an additional hectare of Sauvignon Blanc and plans to plant another two hectares to quickly reach a total area of 30 hectares (7 hectares of white and 23 hectares of red).

 Wine Spectator